Patagonia, Chile: What to pack, what to wear, and when to go [2023]

 Travel voltage adapter

-A plug adapter that supports outlet types C and L. Make sure to pick the correct kind.
-The vast majority of adapters on sale are simply plug changers and require your devices to convert the voltage themselves.
-If yours can't do that they could burn up.
-This one should be sufficient for most areas.
+A plug adapter that supports outlet types C and L. It's important that you choose the correct kind.
+The vast majority of adapters currently sold are simply plug changers and require your devices to change the voltage themselves.
+If yours can't do that they could get destroyed.
+This one should work in most areas.

 What to wear/what to pack: